 Quit the Arduino application.

-If there isn’t a libraries directory in your sketchbook directory, create one.
+If there isn’t a libraries directory inside your sketchbook directory, create one.

-Paste the Bricktronics library inside the libraries directory in your sketchbook.
+Paste the library folder inside the libraries folder in your sketchbook.

 Restart the Arduino application.
-The Bricktronics library should appear in the Sketch->Import Library menu, and there should be Bricktronics examples in File->Examples->Bricktronics.
+The new library should appear in the Sketch->Include Library menu, and there should be examples in File->Examples->LibraryName.

 If you need alternative licensing, let us know.

-The Bricktronics library is open source software, and you’re free to use it without Bricktronics products–but purchasing our products is the best way to make sure we’re able to spend time making more open source software and hardware in the future.
+The Bricktronics libraries are open source software, and you’re free to use it without Bricktronics products–but purchasing our products is the best way to make sure we’re able to spend time making more open source software and hardware in the future.
 The second best way is to tell all your friends how much you like our stuff!

-There were a lot of other libraries used in the creation of the Bricktronics library.
-Special thanks to Adafruit, William Grieman, jrraines, the leJOS team, LEGO team!
+There were a lot of other libraries used in the creation of the Bricktronics libraries.
+Special thanks to Adafruit, William Grieman, jrraines, the leJOS team, Filipe Janela and Francisco Janela, and the LEGO team!